ess-dmsc-dram/documents/investigations/LOKI/loki_performance.md

 ## Motivation

-The LOKI instrument for small angle neutron scattering is scheduled to be one of the first instruments to come online for the ESS.
-As such, it is important that the day 1 requirements for the software are satisfied before the instrument enters the commissioning phase.
+The [LOKI instrument](https://europeanspallationsource.se/instruments/loki) for small angle neutron scattering is scheduled to be one of the first instruments to come online for the ESS.
+As such, one of the [High Level DMSC Milestones](https://confluence.esss.lu.se/pages/viewpage.action?pageId=262411283) is to ensure the data reduction software can cope with the proposed instrument flux in a live data reduction scenario.
 LOKI will be ~1Mpixels with an incident flux between 10<sup>5</sup>Hz and 10<sup>8</sup>Hz (worst case).
 This represents a significant processing and storage challenge for the ESS.
-Since Mantid has been chosen as the data-reduction platform at the ESS, it is critical that the software can cope with these data rates.
+Since Mantid has been chosen as the data-reduction platform at the ESS, it is critical that the software can cope with the expected data rates in preparation for hot comissioning and early science in mid 2023.
+The maximum instrument flux during these phases is set to be ~10<sup>7</sup>Hz.
 This document outlines the current performance of the Mantid framework and recommendations for improvements which may allow performance to meet the requirements.

 ## Scope
 This document only covers performance benchmarks for the LOKI instrument based on the geometry described in the proceeding section.
 A general benchmarking exercise of the live data reduction in Mantid was performed [here](https://github.com/DMSC-Instrument-Data/documents/blob/master/investigations/Live%20Reduction/LiveReductionInvestigation.md) and this document may be referenced within.

 ## LOKI Geometry
 The LOKI Geometry used for these tests are as specified in the engineering diagrams below.
+This design supersedes the initial BandGEM approach and will be utilizing a straw tube implementation.
+This decision to use straw tubes was fixed in early 2018.
 The instrument consists of 864 tubes (6048 straws) with an intrinsic resolution of 5mm.
 Straw lengths vary between 1.2m and 0.5m which gives a total pixel count of 1,245,880pixels.
 ![geometry](loki_geometry.png)
 ![mantid](loki_mantid.png)